omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 Exhibits are composed of pages, generally an initial page that introduces your exhibit and subsequent pages composed of the items from your Omeka Classic database that you wish to highlight and/or relate to each other.
 Exhibit Builder exhibits may be as short as one page or consist of multiple pages.
 You can make the pages of an exhibit hierarchical.

-The layout of exhibits in Exhibit Builder 3.x is highly customizable, with the pages composed of smaller units called blocks.
-There are three content block types which come with Exhibit Builder 3.x: file with text, gallery, and text block.
+The layout of exhibits in Exhibit Builder is highly customizable, with the pages composed of smaller units called blocks.
+There are four basic content block types which come with Exhibit Builder: file with text, gallery, text, and file.

 Other plugins may include their own Exhibit Builder block layouts, if the developer has created them.